lupyuen/nuttx-star64/README.md

 Let's replicate this to NuttX for QEMU...

+# Initial RAM Disk for RISC-V QEMU

+_Can we enable logging for RISC-V QEMU?_

+Yep we use the `-trace "*"` option like this...

 To load Initial RAM Disk on QEMU: [‘virt’ Generic Virtual Platform (virt)](https://www.qemu.org/docs/master/system/riscv/virt.html#running-linux-kernel)

 ```bash